 Laser Micromanufacturing 101: Everything You Need to Know

 Laser micromanufacturing is the process of cutting, drilling, marking, and welding of material involving micro-parts of minute components.
-Micromanufacturing uses lasers with wavelengths to create the specific design or product.
+Micromanufacturing uses lasers with wavelengths from UV to IR to create the specific design or product.
 Used by a variety of industries including automotive, medical, research, and technology, it is used for production of medical devices, production of intricate and complex designs, prototype creation, and research and product development.
 From a manufacturing perspective, it is used for a variety of purposes including additive manufacturing, CNC machining, and injection molding.
 Take time to learn about the laser micromanufacturing process and its importance.
 You might also want to research into different companies that apply such manufacturing processes, for instance, David G. Flatt, LTD is a design company that uses CNC cutting processes to create precise fabrications for a whole variety of uses, you’re able to check out their website and some of their work using CNC fabrication methods.